Become an informed Catholic. Click here to join the fight.

 In his 2020 Good Friday homily at St. Peter's Basilica, Cantalamessa said the pandemic was not a "punishment," proclaiming: "God is our ally, not the ally of the virus!"

 In his 2002 Good Friday sermon at St. John Lateran Basilica, Cantalamessa claimed that false religions "are not merely tolerated by God ... but positively willed by Him."
-Pope Francis reiterated the controversial teaching in his document on "Human Fraternity," signed with Grand Imam Ahmad al-Tayyeb.
+Pope Francis reiterated the controversial teaching in his document on "Human Fraternity," signed with Grand Imam Ahmed al-Tayyeb.

 Italian media is calling the pope's choice of cardinal-electors "revolutionary" — pointing out that "the choice of personalities are those Francis considers very close to his pastoral sensitivity."